delving-co/loophost/README.md

 ## Installation

-Install with pip: `pip install loophost`
+Install with pip: `python3 -m pip install loophost`

-Then run `python -m loophost.postinstall`
+Then run `python3 -m loophost.postinstall`

 This will open a browser window to authenticate with your GitHub account.
 Then, it will prompt you for your password.